syedsaqib2457/php-hash/readme.md

 ### Get Started

-Open the terminal console in one of these Linux distributions.
+Open the terminal console on one of these Linux distributions.

 ```
 - Debian 10